-17. REPORTS, SURVEYS, STUDIES, AND MANUALS
+17. Reports, Surveys, Studies, And Manuals

-All reports, plans, surveys, studies, and manuals developed, produced, or distributed under this cooperative agreement shall be submitted to the FPO and RM.
+All reports, plans, surveys, studies, and manuals developed, produced, or distributed under this cooperative agreement shall be submitted to the NIST FPO and NIST RM.
 Each item shall consist of an electronic or paper copy, submitted in the format and within the timeframe specified within the cooperative agreement.

-18. RECORD-KEEPING
+18. Record-Keeping

-The Non-Federal Entity shall keep complete and accessible detailed records on administrative and financial matters in accordance with the terms and conditions of the MEP cooperative agreement, including in accordance with the record retention and access requirements set forth in 2 C.F.R.
+The Non-Federal Entity shall keep complete, accessible, and contemporaneous detailed records on administrative and financial matters in accordance with the terms and conditions of the MEP cooperative agreement, including in accordance with the record retention and access requirements set forth in 2 C.F.R.
 Sections 200.333 through 200.337.

-19. AUDITS
+19. Audits

-Audit requirements applicable to this award are set forth in 2 C.F.R. part 200, Subpart F, Audit Requirements, and in Section F. of the Department of Commerce Financial Assistance Standard Terms and Conditions (December 26, 2014).
+Audit requirements applicable to this award are set forth in 2 C.F.R. part 200, Subpart F, Audit Requirements, and in Section D. of the Department of Commerce Financial Assistance Standard Terms and Conditions (March 31, 2017).